DCElfving/DCElfving.github.io/_projects/04-AIresearch.md

 	<img src ="/images/research/output2.jpg"/>
 </div>

 Students quickly received detailed insights on the very first iteration of their prototypes.
-One student realized that people using her design didn't grasp a horizontally scrolling menu. *Seeing* this from the people she's designing for was far more impactful than simply considering a suggestion in class.
+One student realized that people using her design didn't grasp a horizontally scrolling menu. *Seeing* this was far more impactful than simply considering a suggestion in class.

 <div class="gallery" data-columns="1">
 	<p><center><small>The Listen AI team visiting class.</small></center></p>